medanisjbara/autoemploi-fsm/README.md

 ```
 pip install -r requirements.txt
 ```
-Make sure both Mozilla Firefox and [Geckodriver](https://github.com/mozilla/geckodriver/releases/) are installed on your system as they're both needed by selenium.
+Make sure both Mozilla Firefox and [Geckodriver](https://github.com/mozilla/geckodriver/releases/) are installed on your system and accessible via `PATH` as they're both needed by selenium.

 *Note: If you'd like to help port this to use chromium, pull requests are welcome!*
 ## Usage